JanKalo/RelAlign/benchmarks/README.md

                           The injection func to use (Default: inject_synonym_1)
 ```

-`INPUT_BENCHMARK` is the directory of the target benchmark.
+`INPUT_BENCHMARK` is the directory of the target dataset.
-The new benchmark will be saved in the same directory where `INPUT_BENCHMARK` is located.
+The new dataset will be saved in the same directory where `INPUT_BENCHMARK` is located.

-## Our benchmarks
+## Our datasets

-Because of the size and number of benchmarks we experimented with, we will gladly provide them (currently only) on request.
+Because of the size of our datasets, we hosted the datasets externally.